 Here is the search page:

-It will cost 1 credit to view an index entry for the 1911 census.
-An image will cost 5 credits.
 Unlike previous censuses, the image spans two pages due to the additional questions that were asked about the fertility of marriage and the profession or occupation.
 Each page measures 34 cm long by 43 cm high so the images are best viewed on your computer screen or if printed, on size A3 paper.

 Unlike previous censuses there are no plans in the immediate future to relocate the enumeration books to New Register House in Edinburgh because the books need 73.5 metres of shelving.

 Image of a 1911 census enumeration book cover

 The 1911 census records of England, Wales and Ireland are the original schedules as completed by heads of households, institutions and vessels.

 The Scottish records are the enumeration books which contain information transcribed from the household schedules as with all previous censuses back to 1841.
 They are made available as full colour images.

 The Scottish household schedules were destroyed after the completion of work on the census.